KhronosGroup/Vulkan-ValidationLayers/docs/core_checks.md

 [3]: https://i.creativecommons.org/l/by-nd/4.0/88x31.png "Creative Commons License"
 [4]: https://creativecommons.org/licenses/by-nd/4.0/
-Implemented as part of the `VK_LAYER_KHRONOS_validation` layer,  this validation object is reponsiblie for validating the status of descriptor sets, command buffers, shader modules, pipeline states, renderpass usage, synchronization, dynamic states, and many other types of valid usage.
+Implemented as part of the `VK_LAYER_KHRONOS_validation` layer,  this validation object is responsible for validating the status of descriptor sets, command buffers, shader modules, pipeline states, renderpass usage, synchronization, dynamic states, and many other types of valid usage.
 It is the main module responsible for validation requiring substantial background state.